airtlab/face-recognition-from-mugshots-database/readme.md

 The FRMDB has been used in the experiments presented in the paper

-> P. Contardo, P. Sernani, S. Tomassini, N. Falcionelli, M. Martarelli, P. Castellini, A.F.
-Dragoni, *The Face Recognition from Mugshots Database: a Dataset to Test the Use of Mugshots from Multiple Points of View for Identification*.
+> Contardo, P.; Sernani, P.; Tomassini, S.; Falcionelli, N.; Martarelli, M.; Castellini, P.; Dragoni, A.F.
+FRMDB: Face Recognition Using Multiple Points of View.
+Sensors 2023, 23, 1939. <https://doi.org/10.3390/s23041939>

-The paper is currently under review for the publication in the [Sensors](https://www.mdpi.com/journal/sensors) journal.
+The paper is published in the special issue [Biometric Recognition System Based on Iris, Fingerprint and Face](https://www.mdpi.com/journal/sensors/special_issues/5ZH0DZ8318) of  the [Sensors](https://www.mdpi.com/journal/sensors) journal.
+The paper is open access and available here: <https://www.mdpi.com/1424-8220/23/4/1939>

 ## Data Description